freakontrol/stmbl/docs/stmbldoc/content/docs/getting_started/servoterm.md

 1. **Check Serial Port**: Ensure that the correct serial port is selected in Servoterm.
 2. **Ground Reference**: Make sure that the 24V PSU is floating or shares a ground reference with the PC.
-3. **USB Cable**: Use a good quality mini-USB B cable to connect the STMBL to your computer.
+3. **USB Cable**: Use a good quality USB C cable to connect the STMBL to your computer.

 Linux/Mac?
 Add your username to the dialout group to be able to access the com ports.
 If you have used the Arduino IDE before, this is probably already set: